CeceStar/my_personal_webpage/README.md

-# My first Webpage
+# My first webpage in Hyper Island
-This is going to be a personal site about myself.
-Let's see how this goes!
+This is a personal webpage about me.
+My first project for my Hyper Island studies.
+The assignment was just to create and HTML page and practice CSS.